-The fragmented health care system, including the large number of different specialists involved in the care of Medicare beneficiaries, makes the PCP's ability to reliably communicate and coordinate care
+The fragmented health care system, including the large number of different specialists involved in the care of Medicare beneficiaries, makes the PCP's ability to reliably communicate and coordinate care with specialists both challenging and important.4-7 Our findings suggest that when more consistent communication occurs, particularly with the support of HIT, rates of hospitalizations are lower among patients with ACSCs.

 Previous work has demonstrated that physicians and staff find 2 aspects of EHRs, as they currently exist, particularly supportive of interspecialty communication: (1) the immediate access to patient data, allowing them to answer questions raised by outside providers regarding referrals and consultations, and (2) electronic messaging among office staff to arrange for tasks related to referrals and consultations.
-However, interoperability between EHRs continues to be poor.^{26-27} Looking forward, improved interoperability as well as additional capabilities, such as electronic referrals, referral tracking systems, and care coordination agreements, have the potential to enhance how HIT supports communication among physicians caring for the same patients.^{29,30}
+However, interoperability between EHRs continues to be poor.26-27 Looking forward, improved interoperability as well as additional capabilities, such as electronic referrals, referral tracking systems, and care coordination agreements, have the potential to enhance how HIT supports communication among physicians caring for the same patients.

-To date, HIT has been demonstrated to help care delivery in other ways (eg, increased adherence to guideline-concordant care, decreased medication errors, decreased testing redundancy, and enhanced surveillance and monitoring).31-34 But some also have raised concerns about potential harms if HIT is not designed or used in a way that maximizes clinical information and patient safety.35 To our knowledge, our study is the first to use nationally representative data at the individual physician level to examine whether EHR use in ambulatory settings is associated with potentially preventable hospitalizations.
-Evidence from within specific health organizations suggests EHR use, in conjunction with other advanced care processes, have beneficial effects on patients.^{32-34,36} Our study's findings add to that literature by examining HIT, interspecialty communication, and care management supports not just in integrated health systems but in a nationally representative sample of more typical PCPs and their patients.
+To date, HIT has been demonstrated to help care delivery in other ways (eg, increased adherence to guideline-concordant care, decreased medication errors, decreased testing redundancy, and enhanced surveillance and monitoring).31-34 But some also have raised concerns about potential harms if HIT is not designed or used in a way that maximizes clinical information and patient safety.
+To our knowledge, our study is the first to use nationally representative data at the individual physician level to examine whether EHR use in ambulatory settings is associated with potentially preventable hospitalizations.
+Evidence from within specific health organizations suggests EHR use, in conjunction with other advanced care processes, have beneficial effects on patients.32-34,36 Our study's findings add to that literature by examining HIT, interspecialty communication, and care management supports not just in integrated health systems but in a nationally representative sample of more typical PCPs and their patients.
 Indeed, one of this study's strengths is the very descriptive battery of items on HIT/EHR functionalities used by physicians.
 The survey went beyond other national surveys of its time to ask about actual use by physicians (not just the presence of the systems in their practice) of a wide range of clinical HIT functions.